The two main types of cannabis, sativa and indica, are used for a number of medicinal and recreational purposes.

 The terpenes present directly affect the plant’s smell.
-They may also influence the effects produced by specific strains.
+They may also influence the effects that specific strains produce.

 According to Leafly, common terpenes include:

 - Caryophyllene.
-The peppery, spicy molecule may reduce anxiety, ease symptoms of depression, and improve ulcers.
+The peppery, spicy molecule may help reduce anxiety, ease symptoms of depression, and improve ulcers.